-An internal communication system is established within the enterprise based on the standard data development specifications.
+An internal communication system is established within the enterprise based on the standard specifications for data development.
 This avoids internal conflicts caused by poor communication.

-- Review: Evaluate the feasibility of a requirement and the technology and data required to implement the requirement.
+- Review: Evaluate the compliance and feasibility of the technology and data that are required to implement the requirement.

 - Design: Design data models, code, and dependencies based on the data form, including the data quality and distribution.

-- Develop: Develop code in a standard and efficient way based on the output of the Design phase.
+- Develop: Develop code in a standardized and efficient way based on the output of the Design phase.

 - Test: Accurately locate bugs and risks in the code to improve the quality of output data.

-- Publish and acceptance check: Deploy the code that meets the publishing conditions online and perform an acceptance check on the code to guarantee stable running.
+- Publish and O&M: Deploy the program that meets the publishing conditions online and ensure stable running.

-- On the DataStudio page that appears, Sales_01 clicks the icon in the upper-left corner and chooses .
+- Sales_01 clicks the More icon in the upper-left corner and chooses .

 - Sales_01 clicks Create Request.

-- Sales_01 enters the requirement name and content.
-In the Basic Information section on the right, Sales_01 sets Assign To to Jack_PD to assign the requirement to Jack.
+- Sales_01 enters the name and content of the requirement.
+In the Basic Information section on the right, Sales_01 sets the Assign To parameter to Jack_PD.

 - Sales_01 clicks Save.